mnussbaumer/chef_local_elixir/readme.md

 This was part of my ongoing learning of DevOps.
 I had spent some time reading about Docker, Ansible and Chef.
 Since I was familiar with Ruby, Docker seemed a bit too complex to grasp at once and Ansible didn't provide anything more than either the other two options, I decided to do it using Chef.

-Chef is intended for large scale system administration with several nodes, but it did provide a `chef-solo` mode before (now deprecated) and currently a way of running the client with a local flag, which in turn made it more similar to Ansible and a great option to manage small servers.
+Chef is intended for large scale system administration with several nodes, but it did provide a `chef-solo` mode before (now deprecated) and currently provides a way of running the client with a local flag, which in turn makes it similar to Ansible and a great option to manage small servers rigs.

+The way to use this repo is to download it as a zip, then unzip it into a folder, name it accordingly and customise the `environment` file (and any other recipes or templates inside) for each servers setup you wish to use.
+Then unzip it once more if you want to add a new server setup and so on.

 These recipes assume you're using `e-deliver` with `distillery` to build your Elixir Apps.
 They're also intended to be used with a build server and a production server, although I'm almost positive you can run both recipes on the same server and use that as both the build and production server.
 They also install chefdk for running the recipes.

-Besides that it includes recipes for setting up Postgresql, Letsencrypt and the proper configuration for Nginx.
-It installs emacs as well with my default configuration on the servers.
+Besides that it includes recipes for setting up Postgresql, Letsencrypt and the proper configuration for Nginx with SSL.
+It installs emacs as well with a default useful configuration and packages on the servers.

 It also assumes the creation of a user for it, usually "deploy" but you can name it anything.
 The cool thing, is that all of that is basically controlled by a single file.
 If for nothing else you can check both the recipes, to see the logic for provisioning the server, and the templates, for examples of how to configure certain files (nginx, systemd, etc).